CiroZDP/opencraft/.github/README.md

 <br />

 ## 🚀 Getting started
-**OpenCraft** is a game made with voxels with that classical blocky look.
+**OpenCraft** is a game made with voxels that have that classical blocky look.
 It is coded in the C language.
 Uses **GLFW** and a custom graphical library.

 🔹 **Completely free** and open-source.<br />